EDCD/EDDI/SpeechResponder/Variables.md

 Information about your home starsystem is available under the `homesystem` object.

-Any values might be missing, depending on EDDI's configuration and the information avaialable about the system.
+Any values might be missing, depending on EDDI's configuration and the information available about the system.

 Values are the same as for the current starsystem.

+## Current orbital body

+Information about the current nearest orbital body is available under the `body` object.

+Any values might be missing, depending on EDDI's configuration and the information available about the body.

+Values are below in the 'Body' object.

+## Current station

+Information about the current nearest sstation is available under the `station` object.

+Any values might be missing, depending on EDDI's configuration and the information available about the station.

+Values are below in the 'Station' object.

 ## Home station